lzx325/ViT-WSI-repo/README.md

 This repository contains the code of ViT-WSI from

-Li,Zhongxiao, et al. "Vision Transformer-based Weakly-Supervised Histopathological Image Analysis of Primary Brain Tumors"
+Li,Zhongxiao, et al. "Vision Transformer-based Weakly-Supervised Histopathological Image Analysis of Primary Brain Tumors".

 ## Prerequisites